 The exhibition demonstrated how the experiences of exodus and exile affected the lives and work of émigrés in many different ways.
 It is a story of immigration, acculturation, and innovation that intersects with the flourishing of Hollywood as an American cultural phenomenon.

 Organized by the Skirball Cultural Center and co-presented with the Academy of Motion Picture Arts and Sciences.

-LIGHT & NOIR: EXILES AND ÉMIGRÉS IN HOLLYWOOD, 1933–1950 AND ITS RELATED EDUCATIONAL PROGRAMS AT THE SKIRBALL CULTURAL CENTER ARE MADE POSSIBLE THROUGH THE GENEROUS SUPPORT OF THE FOLLOWING DONORS:
+LIGHT & NOIR: EXILES AND ÉMIGRÉS IN HOLLYWOOD, 1933–1950 AND ITS RELATED EDUCATIONAL PROGRAMS AT THE SKIRBALL CULTURAL CENTER WAS MADE POSSIBLE THROUGH THE GENEROUS SUPPORT OF THE FOLLOWING DONORS:

 The David Berg Foundation

 The Kallick Family in Memory of Sidney S. Kallick

 Richard Orgell Family Foundation in Memory of Jack Karp